-I would like to make three major points in this testimony:
+I would like to make four major points in this testimony:

-First, the nation's core economic security programs are highly effective: they sharply reduce poverty, improve nutrition and health care for millions of children, families, and individuals, and promote work.
+First, there is strong evidence to show that the nation's core economic security programs are highly effective: they sharply reduce poverty, improve nutrition and health care for millions of children, families, and individuals, and promote work.
 A recent success story is the historic expansion of health insurance, which reduced the number of individuals lacking health insurance by 8.8 million in just one year, from 2013 to 2014, the largest decline on record.
 Moreover, a growing body of rigorous research shows that these supports have positive effects on children's health, work trajectory, and income many years later.
 Research also indicates overwhelmingly that these programs taken as a whole support work, especially for low-income parents, helping them to stabilize their lives, raise their children, and move up while they are working often long hours for low wages.

 Second, changes in the economy-which have fostered low-wage jobs that are also unstable, lack adequate hours, and require volatile, last-minute job schedules-mean that high employment rates do not translate into low poverty rates.
 These changes have affected a wide range of working Americans but their greatest impact has been on low-wage workers.
-In addition, remaining gaps in the safety net-for example, the 19 states that have not expanded Medicaid and the 5 in 6 eligible children not receiving child care assistance because of capped dollars-also lead to economic distress and lost opportunities for workers to be productive and children to thrive.
+In addition, remaining gaps in the safety net-for example, the 19 states that have not expanded Medicaid and the more than 85 percent of eligible children who do not receive child care assistance because of capped dollars-also lead to economic distress and lost opportunities for workers to be productive and children to thrive.
 The nation's most vulnerable groups include America's next generation of children and young adults (particularly babies, toddlers, and their parents).
 While the safety net makes an important difference in their lives, too many are left behind by inadequate funding or program rules that do not reflect the realities of today's economy.